asimwe1/rust_chatapp/site/guide/getting-started.md

 rustup override set nightly
 ```

-## Nightly Version
+### Minimum Nightly Version

-Rocket requires the _latest_ version of Rust nightly to function.
+Rocket always requires the _latest_ version of Rust nightly.
 If your Rocket
 application suddently stops building, ensure you're using the latest version of
 Rust nightly and Rocket by updating your toolchain and dependencies with: